-The "Fertility Window" consists of the 5-6 days during the menstrual cycle during which intercourse is most likely to result in pregnancy.
+The "fertility window" or "fertile window" consists of the 5-6 days during the menstrual cycle during which intercourse is most likely to result in pregnancy.
 You can get pregnant during these days, and your chances of getting pregnant increase the closer you have sex to the day of ovulation.
 This fertile window extends runs for 6 days starting at 5 days before ovulation until the day of ovulation.
 Your most fertile days are the 4-5 days before and the day of ovulation.

 Can I get pregnant if I am having sex after ovulation?

-Making love the day after established ovulation is unlikely to improve your chances of getting pregnant.
+Having intercourse the day after established ovulation is unlikely to improve your chances of getting pregnant.
 The egg lives only for 12-24 hours and sperm must be around when ovulation happens to improve fertilization and pregnancy.
-Increasing amounts of estrogen in the cervical mucus and reproductive tract of a women approaching ovulation generally allows the sperm to live for up to 6 days.
+Increasing amounts of estrogen in the cervical mucus and reproductive tract of a woman approaching ovulation generally allows the sperm to live for up to 6 days.

 Does ovulation always happen on the exact day of calculated ovulation?

 Studies have shown that even in women with regular cycles, ovulation can happen any time, so "timing" of intercourse has never been shown to improve your pregnancy chances.
 You are probably not improving your chances of getting pregnant if you wait with intercourse until the temperature goes up or the OPK has become positive.
 You may already have ovulated by that time, and sex after ovulation is unlikely to get you pregnant.

 In addition, you may improve your chances if you have sex once a day (as long as his sperm are OK) during the fertile 4-5 days before, and the day of, ovulation.
 In those rare circumstances when the man does not have enough sperm (oligospermia), the old rule of once every other day still holds true.

 - Sex every day: 37% chance of pregnancy